vishnuo-o/SwiftUIDevKit/README.md

 # SwiftUIDevKit
-A Quick Development Kit for iOS Applications.
+A Quick Development Kit for iOS Applications using Swift UI.
+By Integrating this you could make development much faster.

 [VTextField](#vtextfield)